-Dr. Dunlap graduated from UCA in 2007 and went on to receive her PhD in Molecular and Cellular Biochemistry from the University of Kentucky.
+Dr. Victoria Dunlap graduated from UCA in 2007 and went on to receive her PhD in Molecular and Cellular Biochemistry from the University of Kentucky.
 Her research studies the changes in calcium concentrations can transmit messages within a cell.
-The protein calmodulin can translate these calcium messages.
-When calcium concentration increases, calmodulin binds to and changes the shape of other proteins.
+The protein calmodulin (CAM) can translate these calcium messages.
+When calcium concentration increases, calmodulin binds to and changes the shape of other proteins (PEP19).
 The change in shape of calmodulin's target proteins changes their function, turning them on or off depending on the protein and cell type.

 Dr. Lori Isom specializes in the elegant, intricate field of Biochemistry.
 Her research involves the computational analysis of 3D biomacromolecular structures including proteins, DNA, RNA as well as protein/DNA complexes.
-The primary focus of her research is the investigation of the effect of cation (positively-charged atoms or molecules) binding on macromolecular structure.
-Such influence on nucleic acid and/or protein structure promotes proper folding and activity of the macromolecule and may be involved in cellular processes such as gene activation, DNA replication and repair, all of which are components that when malfunctioning can lead to the development of cancer and other diseases.
+The primary focus of her research is the investigation of the effect of cation involved in cellular processes such as gene activation, DNA replication and repair, all of which are components that when malfunctioning can lead to the development of cancer and other diseases.
 For more information please see her website.